0Wolfire/gladius-edge-daemon/README.md

-# gladius-proxy-daemon
+# Gladius Edge Node Daemon

-Gladius Proxy Daemon
+The edge node daemon to be installed alongside the control daemon.